 As discussed in Section 1.2.2.1, with MECP approval, the routine surface water monitoring program for DYEC (i.e. placement and monitoring of sondes in Tooley Creek) has been suspended until the Highway 401/Courtice Road interchange construction activities are complete.
-Based on the construction status of the Highway 401/Courtice Road interchange as of the date of this report, construction is now complete, and the surface water monitoring program is expected to be re-instated upon consultation and agreement with the MECP.
+Based on the construction status of the Highway 401/Courtice Road interchange as of the date of this report, construction is now complete, however other construction activities in the immediate area have since developed.
+Clarington approved a planning application for the construction of a 200,000 square foot battery warehouse which is currently being constructed, and the commencement of construction of the new Ontario Power Generation Headquarters located immediately northeast of the DYEC is set for 2022.
+As a result of these other construction related activities the suspension of the surface water monitoring program will continue during 2021.

-An annual monitoring report that details the findings of the 2020 monitoring period will be prepared and submitted to the MECP by April 30, 2021.
+An annual monitoring report that details the findings of the 2021 monitoring period will be prepared and submitted to the MECP by April 30, 2022.
 The annual report should be prepared in consideration of historical report submissions while acknowledging the purpose and objectives of the monitoring program, which are summarized in Section 1.2 of this report.